amiralisahraei/Lung_cancer_classification/README.md

 # Lung Cancer Classification
-This project is a FastAPI-based API for lung cancer classification.
+This project is a FastAPI-based app for lung cancer classification.
 It provides endpoints to classify chest CT images into 4 categories based on input images.
 In addiotion, I have dockerized the project.

 # Steps
 * first I have maden an effort to train the model by my own model and a pre-trained model